D-BayyaReddy/FlutterProjects/README.md

 cd Flutter
 flutter create flutter_project
 ```
-This will create the flutter folder on desktop and inside that folder it creates the flutter project names ``` flutter_project ```
+This will create the flutter folder on the desktop, and inside that folder, it creates a flutter project named `flutter_project `
 ,
-now run on cmd
+Now run on cmd
 ```
 cd flutter_project
 code .